dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

 <https://cloud.redhat.com/blog/thanos-querier-versus-thanos-querier>

 As described in the referenced link you are going to have 2 different endpoints as target for the datasource.
-Thanos on port 9091 that we are going to name Thanos-Querier and Thanos on porto 9092 that we are going to name Thanos-Tenancy.
+Thanos instance on port

+* 9091 named Thanos-Querier
+* 9092 named Thanos-Tenancy

-The main difference amon them is the kind of rbac needed to access the data.
+where the main difference between them is the kind of RBAC needed to access the data.

 ---